GLOBAL MARKETS-Stocks fall further as U.S. yield climb unnerves investors

 Hogan recommended investors put more money in financial, industrial and energy stocks as they will likely benefit from strong economic growth expected in the months ahead.

-Goldman Sachs GS.N now expects the Federal Reserve to raise interest rates four times this year and begin the process of reducing its balance sheet size as soon as July, joining other big banks in forecasting an aggressive tightening of U.S. monetary policy.
+Some of Wall Street's biggest banks now expect the Federal Reserve to raise interest rates four times this year, and Goldman Sachs GS.N sees the Fed beginning the process of reducing its balance sheet size as soon as July.

 Rate futures 0#FF: now imply a greater than 70% chance of a rise to 0.25% in March and at least two more hikes by year end.
 FEDWATCH